MEMS magnetic field sensor: Frequency shift sensing

 Another type of Lorentz force based MEMS magnetic field sensor utilizes the shift of mechanical resonance due to the Lorentz force applying to certain mechanical structures.

 Sunier et al. change the structure of aforementioned U-shape cantilever beam by adding a curved-in support.
 The piezoresistive sensing bridge is laid between two heating actuation resistors.
 Frequency response of the output voltage of the sensing bridge is measured to determine the resonant frequency of the structure.
 Note that in this sensor, the current flowing through the aluminum coil is DC.
 The mechanical structure is actually driven by the heating resistor at its resonance.
 Lorentz force applying at the U-shape beam will change the resonant frequency of the beam and thereby change the frequency response of the output voltage.
 The reported sensitivity is 60 kHz/T with a resolution of 1 μT.

 Bahreyni et al. fabricated a comb figure structure on top of the silicon substrate.
 The center shuttle are connected to two clamped-clamped conductors used to change the internal stress of the moving structure when external magnetic field is applied.
 This will induce the change of the resonant frequency of the comb finger structure.
 This sensor use electrostatic transduction to measure the output signal.
 The reported sensitivity is improved to 69.6 Hz/T thanks to the high mechanical quality factor (Q = 15000 @ 2 Pa) structure in the vacuum environment.
 The reported resolution is 217 nT.

 Optical sensing

 The optical sensing is to directly measure the mechanical displacement of the MEMS structure to find the external magnetic field.

 Zanetti et al. fabricated a Xylophone beam.
-Current that is flowing through the center conductor and Xylophone beam mara will be deflected as the Lorentz force is induced.
+Current that is flowing through the center conductor and Xylophone beam will be deflected as the Lorentz force is induced.
 Direct mechanical displacement is measured by an external laser source and a detector.
 The resolution of 1 nT can be reached.
 Wickenden had tried to shrink the footprint of this type of device by 100 times.
 But a much lower resolution of 150 μT was reported.

 Keplinger et al. were trying to use an LED source for optical sensing instead of using an external laser source.
 Optical fibers were aligned on the silicon substrate with different arrangements for the displacement sensing.
 A resolution 10 mT is reported.